 The general process of our high-throughput screening includes target identification and validation, assay development and validation, pilot screening of a subset of compounds, primary and secondary screening, data analysis, hit confirmation, and activity determination (IC50 / EC50 value determination).
 The above steps are only the beginning in drug discovery because hits need to be continuously expanded to further the hit-to-lead investigation program and lead optimization.

 Figure 1.
 Our general process for high-throughput screening and drug development process

-BOC Sciences's professional team uses various detection techniques to screen the corresponding compound libraries.
+BOC Sciences' professional team uses various detection techniques to screen the corresponding compound libraries.
 These compound libraries include general libraries with thousands of small molecules, libraries for specific related targets, libraries for different specific fields, libraries for different diseases, and so on.
 We use our own or customer-provided compound libraries for high-throughput screening to select hit compounds.

 Our computational hit expansion service uses the original hits obtained through screening to perform subsequent structure-activity relationship (SAR) analysis and expand the relevant active compound library.

 Our expertise is from industrial and academic backgrounds.
-We can provide a wide range of screenings on multiple platforms and advice for development and analysis from initial stage of the development to project completion.
+We can provide a wide range of screenings on multiple platforms and advice for development and analysis from the initial stage of the development to project completion.